-Underneath all addictions lies fear - of emptiness, helplessness, loneliness and heartbreak.
-Addictions are a way to feel safe from feeling these difficult and painful feelings, and an addiction to clutter is no exception.
+Underneath all addictions lies fear of pain - the pain of emptiness, helplessness, loneliness and heartbreak, and an addiction to clutter is no exception.

 Clutter is a big problem for many people.
 At a lecture that I gave, I asked for a show of hands regarding how many people had problems with clutter and disorganization.
 I was surprised to find that at least half the people raised their hands.